Task Guide

 - Prefer

---format jsonfor machine-readable output on non-streaming commands such asnew,plan,validate,render,prepare,preflight,config,inspect,debug,status,ps,stats,score,artifacts,down,cancel,setup,cache,clean, andcontext.
+--format jsonfor machine-readable output on non-streaming commands such asnew,plan,validate,render,prepare,preflight,config,inspect,debug,status,ps,stats,score,artifacts,down,cancel,setup,cache list/cache inspect/cache prune,clean, andcontext.
 Forup,--format jsonrequires--detachor--dry-run. - Include

 context --format jsonwhen automation needs resolved compose path, binaries, referenced interpolation vars, and runtime path roots. - Use

-hpc-compose stats --format jsonlor--format csvwhen downstream tooling wants row-oriented metrics. - Treat
+hpc-compose stats --format jsonlor--format csvwhen downstream tooling wants row-oriented metrics. - Use

---jsonas a compatibility alias on older machine-readable commands; new automation should prefer--format json.
+--format jsonfor machine-readable output on non-streaming commands.
 Streaming commands such aslogs --follow,watch, andcompletionskeep their native text or script output.